hthighway/Sonarr_Pusher/README.md

 tRuntimes = '30-60'  # Only return results where shows have a runtime within range, e.g. 30-60
 ```

+Then to run, simply run:

 `python traktToSonarr.py`

-If you intend to leave it running, would be best to use systemd startup or screen.
+If you intend to leave it running, it would be best to use systemd startup or screen.

 `screen -S SonarrPusher python traktToSonarr.py`